7-Unlock the Final Stages of Reading with Advanced Phonemic Awareness

 “The two best predictors of early reading success are alphabet recognition and phonemic awareness.”

-When first teaching children the ABCs, I highly recommend associating only one sound to each letter (like I do with my ABC Flashcards and in my ABC Video), but once children have mastered that, it’s time to introduce them to ALL of the sounds the letters make.
+When first teaching children the ABCs, I highly recommend associating only one sound to each letter (check out these free resources I created), but once children have mastered that, it’s time to introduce them to ALL of the sounds the letters make.
 (Find all of the resources that you need right here at my shop.)

 Before children learn how to SPELL the letter arrangements that make these sounds, they need to HEAR and IDENTIFY them.
 Children are exposed to these sounds through oral language, but by having these spelling patterns pointed out at a young age while reading quality literature, it will make learning how to read all of the tricky words in our English language SO much easier.